EnigmaCurry/d.rymcg.tech/larynx/README.md

 [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) project.
 It runs as a service, so you can send text and get a .wav file back in return.

+FYI: last time I tried this, it was broken and there were no voices available.
+If you know how to fix it, please send a PR.

 Run `make config` to configure the larynx domain name and username/password.